Speaking

 With regular appearances on radio shows, podcasts, local television stations and even FOX News, I am well-trained in media communications and offer the added value to event planners of being able to help promote your conference in interviews and on social media.

-With a strong, loyal and growing following on social media, your event's purpose can be further communicated on my platforms (Instagram, Facebook and Twitter), which can lead to more participation and interest in your event for years to come.
+With a strong, loyal and growing following on social media, your event's purpose can be further communicated on my platforms (Instagram, Facebook, TikTok, X, YouTube and my podcast, "The Heart of Rural America"), which can lead to more participation and interest in your event for years to come.

 Thank you for considering me to be a presenter at your next event.
 It is truly an honor each time I am asked to speak!